-If you hate mowing the lawn or shoveling snow – or you just don’t have time to keep up with your yard – then buying a condo in Los Angeles may be your best bet.
+If you hate mowing the lawn or shoveling snow – or you just don’t have time to keep up with your yard – then buying a condo in Riverside may be your best bet.
 Condominium associations hire in people or companies to maintain the outdoor areas around each condo and in the neighborhood, meaning you don’t have to worry about any of the upkeep.
 This is great for people who are busy with work, family, or other obligations, as well as those who may have physical limitations that keep them from maintaining a yard.

 However, if you like doing this work on your property, a condo may not be for you.
 Additionally, some condominium associations are severely under-funded, meaning they don’t hire in the landscaping help the community needs as often as they should.
 This could mean you’re left maintaining your own property despite paying association dues that are meant to cover that expense.